-Clearly, toward the end of the 18th century when watches became more affordable to the middle class, more American clock and watchmakers with English (and Swiss) connections were able to retail their own line of watches that they imported with their name engraved on the watch.
+The vast majority of watches sold in colonial America were imported from Europe.
+Toward the end of the 18th century, when watches became more affordable to the growing middle class, more American makers with English (and Swiss) supplier connections were able to order and retail their own line of watches from abroad with their name engraved on the watch.

-© 2013, 2014, 2015, 2016 by Richard Newman, All rights reserved worldwide.
+© 2013 - 2023 by Richard Newman, All rights reserved worldwide.
 May not be copied or distributed without prior written permission.
 Please contact me if you desire to link to this site or would like to use any of the material.